It’s a question that I often get asked. “What’s the difference between a health coach, a wellness coach, and a life coach?”

 With a health coach, the aim is to get to the root cause of the problem and fix it.

 Listen, I am not saying that’s not saying a health coach is a doctor, far from it, in fact.
 But they can really help people with specific conditions, especially in the form of treatment aided by lifestyle changes.

-In a nutshell, a health coach, together with their clients, will develop a long-term plan for specific health problems or conditions they might suffer from.
+In a nutshell, a health coach and their clients will develop a long-term plan for specific health problems or conditions they might suffer from.
 These plans mostly involve lifestyle changes.
-A health coach stays involved throughout the whole process, motivating, making changes along the way and facilitating the process.
+A health coach stays involved throughout the whole process, motivating, making changes along the way, and facilitating the process.

-If I was to sum it up what a health coach does, I would say that they work in three specific ways.
-Firstly, they help to change behavior, secondly, they introduce clients to healthy ways of living and lastly, they encourage clients to become less sedentary and more physical.
+If I were to sum up, what a health coach does, I would say that they work in three specific ways.
+Firstly, they help to change behavior.
+Secondly, they introduce clients to healthy ways of living and encourage them to become less sedentary and more physical.

 In fact, many personal trainers are also certified health coaches and vice versa.